joao-binenbojm/spatial-adaptation-layer/README.md

 ___{dataset}_.json__: which contains information regarding the dataset that will be employed (e.g. input shape or number of gestures).
 __exp.json__: this contains information regarding the experimental conditions, and includes things such as optimizer hyperparameters, preprocessing choices, or even fine-tuning choices.

+## Changing Capgmyo data format
+There is a file in utils that is used to convert Capgmyo file naming/folder conventions into the CSL conventions (excluding the MVC recordings) to make the data loading procedure between the two datasets more uniform.
+Check out the EMG tensorizers to understand how to structure your directories!

 ## References
 1. https://dl.acm.org/doi/10.1145/2702123.2702501
 2. https://www.mdpi.com/1424-8220/17/3/458